 Ask your OSMC physician more about osteoporosis.
 While there is no cure, there are steps you can take to slow or stop the progress of osteoporosis and prevent broken bones!

 Make sure you’re incorporating bone health as a regular part of your preventive health routine.
 Call OSMC at (574) 264-0791 to find out more about osteoporosis screening and care.
 You can also book an appointment right now.
-We look forward to seeing you at one of our five convenient locations, where we serve patients from northern Indiana and southwest Michigan.
+We look forward to seeing you at one of our six convenient locations, where we serve patients from Indiana and Michigan.

 OSMC Bone Health Providers